 CVE-2025-20628: CWE-1220 Insufficient Granularity of Access Control in Ping Identity PingIDM

 CVE-2025-20628 is a medium severity vulnerability in Ping Identity's PingIDM product involving insufficient granularity of access control.
 The issue affects Remote Connector Servers (RCS) running in client mode, where administrators cannot properly configure access rules.
-This allows an attacker to spoof a client-mode RCS to intercept or modify sensitive identity information such as passwords and account recovery data.
-The vulnerability is exploitable only if the RCS is configured in client mode.
-No official patch or remediation guidance has been published yet.
+This flaw allows an attacker to spoof a client-mode RCS to intercept or modify sensitive identity data such as passwords and account recovery information.
+Exploitation requires that an RCS be configured in client mode.
+No official patch or remediation guidance is currently available from the vendor, and no known exploits are reported in the wild.

 AI Analysis